twinklegoyal233/Netflix-project/README.md

-# Welcome to my Netflix Clone Project!
+# Welcome to my Netflix Project!

 **This project showcases my skills, projects, and experiences as a web developer.**